 The Grizzly Mountain website gives very careful instructions, and points out that different beards may react in various ways to the dyes, and that some trial and error may be required, as might the use of a organic base product to help ‘break in’ the beard and pre-prepare it for the application of the dye.
 Be prepared for some weekend experimentation if you choose this option.
 The guys at this Canadian company appear to be very helpful and supportive should you have any problems.
 Products are available on Amazon.

 Also henna-based blends, but offering far more color options than the Grizzly boys.
 The Henna Guys offer black, some browns, but also assorted reds — such as wine, orange and burgundy.
 Other botanicals in some of their powder blends are hibiscus, indigo, false daisy, brahmi and amla.
-Naturally, they too are free of all chemicals and preservatives.
+Naturally, they too are free of all chemical additives and preservatives.

 It’s Pure Organics